silviogutierrez/reactivated/reactivated.io/server/docs/deploying.md

 Theoretically, you can run this Docker image anywhere.
 But we've scripted the entire deployment to [fly.io](https://fly.io/) for you.

-> **Warning**: Fly is under heavy development and deployments can be spotty.
+> **Note**: Fly is under heavy development and deployments can be spotty.
+Particularly
-> Particularly for new applications and new accounts.
-Be patient, once it's working, it
+> for new applications and new accounts.
+Be patient, once it's working, it works quite
-> works quite well.
+> well.

 ## Initial deployment